There are plenty of reasons why NordVPN is the VPN service by which others are measured.

 NordVPN Australian privacy

 For use in Australia, NordVPN has 190+ servers in five cities: Adelaide, Brisbane, Melbourne, Sydney, and Perth.
 Those around Alice Springs, Darwin, or other places in central and north-west Australia should expect higher latencies and slower speeds, but most Australians should enjoy a relatively speedy connection.

 We say “relatively” because NordVPN has almost untouched latency, so websites should load as per normal, and minimal impact on upload speeds (for faster backups and file transfers).
 There was a 25% hit to download speeds in our tests.
 In fairness, you should only notice this speed impact if you’re downloading large files.

-By default, none of the Australia servers has multi-hop (double VPN) protection, nor the option to connect to a dedicated IP (charged separately; Nord also sells a separate password manager).
+By default, none of the Australia servers has multi-hop (double VPN) protection, nor the option to connect to a dedicated IP (charged separately).
 If you do want to use either of these features, you’ll have to be willing to take a big latency hit and connect via or to the US or UK.
-On the positive front, NordVPN has a simplified kill switch, which worked well in our tests, and it passed our IP address and DNS leak tests without any issues.
+On the positive front, NordVPN has a simplified kill switch (a feature that automatically disconnects your device from the internet if the VPN connection suddenly drops), which worked well in our tests, and it passed our IP address and DNS leak tests without any issues.

 For greater security control, NordVPN also includes a straightforward split-tunnelling feature, which lets you choose the specific apps that use the VPNs and which ones you want to ignore it.
 We also appreciate the inclusion of Threat Protection antimalware for additional security, as well as the option to scan the dark web for leaks linked to your NordVPN account’s email address.